jeffgregx2/ESPHomeCN105/pcb_assembly/WF-1/README.md

 - V1.0 - 06/01/2025 - Initial Version
 - V1.1 - 07/12/2025 - Fix issue in which i2c connector is reversed
 - V1.2 - 12/09/2025 - Fix issue in which SDA/SDL need to be pulled high NOT low
+- V1.3 - 12/27/2025 - Slight tweak to trace routing to stay in sync with WF-2, no real changes

 Please ensure you are using the latest version of the gerber files.